MITHaystack/HOPS/doc/reference/source/hops4/applications/difx2hops.rst

 `difx2hops` processes one or more DiFX output directories and generates HOPS-compatible output.
 Various optional filtering, labeling and other configuration options (similar to difx2mark4) are supported.
+Export to the legacy mark4 format is also supported via the ``-k`` option.

 Positional Arguments
 --------------------